arun-dhanjal/the_cube_review/README.md

   * Site footer that features at the bottom of every page in the site

-  * Contains minimal information about the site
+  * Contains minimal information about the application

   * Retains same colour scheme as the site header for thematic consistency